edgio-docs/edgio-docs/src/guides/performance/rules.md

     3. From the left-hand pane, select **Rules**.
 2. Click the <Image inline src="/images/v7/icons/delete-2.png" alt="" /> icon next to the desired rule.
 3. Confirm the deletion by clicking **Delete Rules**.
+4. Apply your changes to this environment by clicking **Deploy Changes**.

 **To export your rules as {{ EDGEJS_LABEL }} code** <a id="export-rules-edgejs" />